vlmutolo/Python-Exercises/exercises/intro/e_PackageImports.md

 3. Try setting the value `3.14` to `np.pi`.
 What happens?
 4. Calculate the sine of 90 degrees.
 Is this right?
 Calculate the sine of pi/2 radians.
 5. Import the `scipy.constants` module as `sc`.
 There's a list of all of the different constants it contains [here](https://docs.scipy.org/doc/scipy/reference/constants.html).

+## References
+The best reference for this section is probably section 1.3 from A Student's Guide to Python for Physical Modeling.
+This I *highly* suggest you read.
+For a more advanced look into the technical, programmer side of things, go to "Python in a Nutshell", page 139.